-9. Adopting election systems that ensure better proportional representation of the varied segments of our voting population, within South Carolina, by city, county or statewide, as appropriate in order to achieve better election and/or influence for minorities and women in proportion to their numbers in the population, reduce in election costs, in part by eliminating costly runoff elections, lessen polarization among segments of the population, increase voter turnout and provide more opportunity for third party candidates.
+9. Adopting election systems that ensure better proportional representation of the varied segments of our voting population, within South Carolina, by city, county or statewide, as appropriate.
+Within this goal we will seek: to achieve better election and/or influence for minorities and women in proportion to their numbers in the population, to reduce election costs in part by eliminating costly runoff elections, to lessen polarization among segments of the population, increase voter turnout and provide more opportunity for third party candidates.

 12. Protecting the integrity of the electoral process in the way elections are conducted by:

 13. Independently verifying the results of all federal elections and elections of statewide officials before results are certified.

 14. Continuing the practice of open primaries in which any registered voter may participate in the primary of either party.

 Related national positions: Representative government (Voting rights, election process)